retrocomputacion/retrobbs/docs/turbo56k.md

 The sequence ends with the command end character ( **CMDOFF** : `$FE` )

-Some commands will exit *command mode* automatically without needing a `CMDOFF` character, but is good practice to include it anyways.
+Some commands will exit *command mode* automatically without needing a `CMDOFF` character, but is good practice to include it anyway.

-For example the following byte sequence enters command mode, sets the screen to HiRes mode on page 0 with blue border and then exits command mode:
+For example the following byte sequence enters command mode, sets the screen to Hires mode on page 0 with blue border and then exits command mode:

         $FF $90 $00 $06 $FE